karmab/openshaft/OPENSHIFT.md

 ## ROUTES

 the following routes need to be created for remote access.
-Note that the corresponding public_urls will automatically be configured in the Containers if properly defining openshift_domain ( which typically will be based on your current project and default domain for apps)

 ```
 oc expose service keystone -l name=keystone